 - 4th check (Required): 55-60 days post ovulation – final confirmation of pregnancy in its critical first trimester.

-American Hanoverian Society (AHS): Negro offspring from Hanoverian approved mares are eligible for registration with the AHS with the payment of a Foreign Sire Fee.
+- AHS: Negro offspring out of Hanoverian approved mares are eligible for registration with the AHS with payment of a Foreign Sire Fee.

-Westphalian Horse Association: Any Westphalian papered and branded mare bred to a Lifetime Licensed and Approved German warmblood stallion (including Negro) may register her foal Westphalian.
+- Westfalen: Any Westfalen papered and branded mare bred to a Lifetime Licensed and Approved German warmblood stallion (including Negro) may register her foal Westfalen.